giovannidoni/giovannidoni.github.io/src/data/blog-posts/fitting-intelligence.md

 - An orchestration layer to blend reasoning, retrieval, and human-in-the-loop

-- We don’t need general artificial intelligence everywhere.
-What we need is precision intelligence stack - where plenty of fruit comes just thanks to bees that pollinates with just 1 million neurons.
+We don't need general artificial intelligence everywhere.
+What we need is an intelligence stack - where plenty of fruit comes just thanks to bees that pollinates with just 1 million neurons.